AndrasE/port/README.md

 <p>I began by meticulously analyzing the tutorial's code, gaining a deep understanding of its structural and design principles.
 From there, I tailored the project to my specific requirements, incorporating new elements and functionalities. </p>

-<p>For a more in-depth breakdown of the project's evolution and features, please refer to the "Read More" on the sites . </p>
+<p>For a more detailed exploration of the project's journey and capabilities, please visit the 'Read More' section at the project page</p>

 <p> Key Features:
 <li>Embeds and Swipe Functionality - The website includes embeds to display external content and swipe functionality for easy navigation between elements.</li>